 Between 2013 and 2017, he served on the Steering Committee of SAA’s Archival History Roundtable, leading that group as Chair in 2016-2017 during its 30th anniversary.
 His article “Public Records in War: Toward an Archival History of the American Civil War” was recently published in The American Archivist 80:1 (Spring/Summer 2017).
 He holds a PhD in American History from the University of Virginia (2009) and an MLS with Archives Concentration from the University of Maryland (2013).
 He has worked for a university library, a nonprofit, the federal government, and private industry in a varied career.
 He has been a Certified Archivist (ACA) since 2013.

-Natalie Worsham (Louisiana State University) began her year-long internship with the Archival History Section in August 2018.
-Natalie lives in New Orleans and is currently pursuing the dual degree Master of Library and Information Science with a Graduate Certificate in Archival Studies at Louisiana State University, with an expected graduation in December 2019.
-She is involved with the SAA student chapter at LSU.
+Natalie Worsham began as an intern with the Archival History Section in August 2018.
+After her year-long internship was finished, she decided to continue to volunteer as a co-editor.
+Natalie lives in New Orleans and graduated with the dual degree Master of Library and Information Science with a Graduate Certificate in Archival Studies from Louisiana State University in December 2019.
+She was involved with the SAA student chapter at LSU.
 She holds a Master’s Degree in History from Southeastern Louisiana University (2014).
-On Saturdays, she volunteers at The Historic New Orleans Collection as a cataloguer in the archive.
-She enjoys scholarly writing and hopes to contribute an article in The American Archivist one day.
-Working with the editors of Archival History News, she hopes to gain insight into the archival profession and learn how to combine her two loves of history and archives.
+She works as Content Librarian and Talent Analyst at Skilltype, Inc. She served as a Steering Committee Member with the Archival History Section in 2020.
+Working with Archival History News, she hopes to gain insight into the archival profession and learn how to combine her two loves of history and archives.

 Editorial Consultants: Archival History News is supported in its goal of high-quality content through the editorial assistance of volunteer consultants, who may conduct single-blind peer reviews, depending on the complexity of the topic or languages involved in some articles.